niemtec/bluebook/content/Marcus Aurelius.md

-tags:: #philosophy/philosopher
+---
+tags:
+  - philosophy/philosopher
+see also:
+---

-“He gave proof of his learning not by mere words or knowledge of philosophical doctrines but by his blameless character and temperate way of life.”
+> “He gave proof of his learning not by mere words or knowledge of philosophical doctrines but by his blameless character and temperate way of life.”

 Born on April 26th, 121 ( #C1).
 He became the Emperor of the Roman Empire and rules for nearly two decades, he faced many challenges including the wars with Parthian Empire, rise of Christianity and the plague that left millions dead.